Finding roots of complex analytic functions via generalized colleague matrices: Numerical apparatus

 \end{theorem} We will refer to the matrix $C$ in (\ref{eq:colleague}) as a \emph{generalized colleague matrix}.
 Obviously, the matrix $C$ is lower Hessenberg.
 It should be observed that the matrix $A$ in Theorem~\ref{thm:colleague} consists of complex entries, so it is complex symmetric, as opposed to Hermitian in the classical colleague matrix case.
 Thus, the matrix $C$ has the structure of a complex symmetric tridiagonal matrix plus a rank-1 update.

 \begin{remark} Similar to the case of classical colleague matrices, all non-zero elements in the matrix $A$ in (\ref{eq:colleague}) are of order 1.
+(The specific values depend on the choice of the polynomial basis.)
 However, the matrix $e_n q^T$ in (\ref{eq:colleague}) may contain elements orders of magnitude larger.
 Indeed, when the polynomial $p$ in (\ref{eq:polyexp}) approximates an analytic function $f$ to high accuracy, the leading coefficient $c_n$ is likely to be small.
-In extreme cases, some of the elements of the vector $q$ in (\ref{eq:qvec}) will be of order $1/u$, with $u$ the machine zero.
+In extreme cases, some of the elements of the vector $q$ in (\ref{eq:qvec}) will be of order $1/u$, with $u$ the machine epsilon.
 Due to this imbalance in the sizes of the two parts in the matrix $C$, the usual backward stability of QR algorithms is insufficient to guarantee the precision of eigenvalues computed.
 As a result, special-purpose QR algorithms are required.
-We refer readers to \cite{serkh2021} for a more detailed discussion and the componentwise backward stable QR for classical colleague matrices.
+We refer readers to \cite{serkh2021} for a more detailed discussion and the structured backward stable QR for classical colleague matrices.

 \end{remark}